- Start dateSeptember 2018

 - Alternative qualifications and experience will also be taken into consideration

-- IELTS level 5.0 or above if English isn’t their first language, with at least 4.0 in reading, writing, listening and speaking (please check our English Language requirements)
+- IELTS level 5.5 or above, with at least 4.5 in reading, writing, listening and speaking (please check our English Language requirements)

-- The portfolio should be mainly made up of work that demonstrates an understanding of the importance of utilising process and methodology to generate design solutions
+- The portfolio should be mainly made up of work that demonstrates an understanding of the importance of using process and methodology to generate design solutions

 - You should show a desire to engage with contemporary practice in relation to graphic design, 3D design, advertising, architecture, typography and illustration

-- You should show a desire to engage with and utilise language and an interest in working with typography
+- You should show a desire to engage with and use language and an interest in working with typography